 Add a Polar H7 Bluetooth® Smart heart rate sensor for live, accurate heart rate on your wrist.

-Keep tabs on your nutrition by connecting with the world’s largest food, nutrition and calorie database (iOS only).
+Keep tabs on your nutrition by connecting with the world’s largest food, nutrition and calorie database.

 Rethink your day